-What a herniated disc in the lower back is, and how to treat it
+What is a herniated disc in the lower back and how do I treat it?

 A herniated disc is a disc in the spine that has been damaged and torn due to constant pressure placed on the spine.
 This type of condition is often considered a degenerative disc disease, which means that the damage occurs gradually as the spine weakens with age.
 Certain factors, such as obesity, inactivity and chronic dehydration, can contribute to the development of a herniated disc.
 This condition can also occur after trauma or injury has caused a spinal disc to tear.

 If you think you have a herniated disc that is causing pain and symptoms in your lower back, such as numbness, tingling and weakness, schedule an appointment with your doctor.
 Your doctor will run a series of tests to confirm a diagnosis and then will discuss the nonsurgical and surgical treatment options available to you to help relieve your pain.
 To learn about the variety of conservative and surgical treatments your doctor may recommend, read the following article.

 Nonsurgical treatments for a herniated disc